-Our next Teenpower/Fullpower Core Program Training for Teaching Teens and Adults will be held October 18-23, 2018, and will include hands-on teaching with adults and teens, including seniors and people with developmental disabilities.
+Our next Teenpower/Fullpower Core Program Training for Teaching Teens and Adults will be held Spring 2020 and will include hands-on teaching with adults and teens, including seniors and people with developmental disabilities.

 The CPT is for people who want to become certified as Kidpower Teenpower Fullpower International instructors; and also for people who want to audit the CPT as professional development, to use these skills and curriculum in their personal and professional lives without making the commitment to becoming instructors at this time.